-Any New Hampshire Farm Bureau woman member is eligible and encouraged to participate in the Associated Women.
+Any New Hampshire Farm Bureau woman member is eligible and encouraged to participate in the Associated Women of New Hampshire Farm Bureau.
 Monthly meetings are held on the first Monday and are moved around the state to accommodate participants and is a way to learn first-hand about our state’s agricultural diversity.

 History & Purpose